thewca/wca-regulations/wca-regulations-2012.md

     - A6a1) If a stopwatch is in use as the timing device, the competitor ends the solve by releasing the puzzle and notifying the judge that he has stopped the solve.
     - A6a2) When using a stopwatch without a Stackmat, the competitor's default notification signal consists of releasing the puzzle(s) in his hand and placing his hands on the surface, with palms down.
 The competitor and the judge may agree on another appropriate notification before the beginning of the solve.
   - A6b) The competitor is responsible for stopping the timer correctly.
     - A6b1) If the timer stops before the end of the solve and the timer shows a time strictly below 0.06 seconds, then the attempt shall be replaced by an extra attempt.
-A competitor forfeits his right to the additional attempt if the WCA Delegate determines that the timer was stopped deliberately.
+A competitor forfeits his  [NOTE: In all cases, I have seen this to be USER ERROR and not a timer malfunction unless I could replicate this on my own.
+I still feel very strongly this rule needs to be removed.
+Why not just keep Rule A6b2 for ALL times (.01 and up).
+If you got <.06 but can't show it was error, DNF.]right to the additional attempt if the WCA Delegate determines that the timer was stopped deliberately.
     - A6b2) If the timer stops before the end of the solve and displays a time of 0.06 seconds or higher, then the attempt shall be disqualified (DNF).
 Exception: if the competitor can demonstrate that the timer malfunctioned, he may receive an extra attempt, at the WCA Delegate's discretion.
   - A6c) The competitor must stop the timer using both hands, placed flat on the sensors with palms down.
 Penalty: time penalty (+2 seconds).
   - A6d) The competitor must fully release the puzzle before stopping the timer.
 Penalty: time penalty (+2 seconds).